-Pursuant to GASB 75, an actuarial valuation can be used over a two-year period.
-The figures in this report are reflected as of the measurement date for the specified fiscal year and are based on an actuarial valuation date or rolled forward from an actuarial valuation date.
+The figures in this report are reflected as of the measurement date for the fiscal year ending December 31, 2019 and are based on an actuarial valuation date or rolled forward from an actuarial valuation date.
 A new valuation should be performed if, between the actuarial valuation date and measurement date, material changes have occurred that affect the results of this valuation, including significant changes in benefit provisions, the size or composition of the population covered by the plan, or other changes that impact long-term assumptions.